Koehler-Lab/Inner_Ear_Organoid_Developmental_Atlas/README.md

 The source code for analysis performed in:

-Steinhart et al., "Defining inner ear cell type specification at single-cell resolution in a model of human cranial development".
+Steinhart, Valk, Osorio, et al., "Mapping oto-pharyngeal development in a human inner ear organoid model".
 Manuscript Under Review.